 15 Easy Kitchen Hacks to Make Cooking Easier

-Faster, fresher, tastier: Whether you’re a kitchen novice or are able to speed-chop onions like Julia Child, it never hurts to have a couple culinary hacks on hand.
-Consider this your go-to list this holiday season.
+Faster, fresher, tastier: Whether you’re a kitchen novice or are able to speed-chop onions like Julia Child, it never hurts to have a couple of culinary hacks on hand.
+Consider this your go-to list.

 Lots of recipes call for fresh herbs, but usually just a teaspoon or a few sprigs worth.
 To keep the rest of your cilantro, rosemary, and oregano from languishing in the fridge, put them in a small jar of olive oil and make an herb-infused variety.

-Mayo’s great to have around, not just to spread on sandwiches but to use in pasta salads, dips, and other indulgent sides.
+Mayo’s great to have around to spread on sandwiches and use in pasta salads, dips, and other indulgent sides.
 And you don’t even have to buy a jar of Hellmann's or Miracle Whip.
-All you need are a few minutes and a few simple ingredients: an egg, a cup of olive oil, lemon juice and some salt.
+All you need are a few minutes and a few simple ingredients: an egg, a cup of olive oil, lemon juice, and some salt.
 Whisk the egg yolk with 1-2 tablespoons of lemon juice, then slowly add in the olive oil while continuing to mix.
 Add a pinch of salt and a teaspoon of water, if needed, to thin out the mixture.

 Culinary guru Alton Brown offers this hack as a way to achieve perfectly cooked bacon without the pool of popping grease.
 Set a waffle iron to medium heat, then place bacon strips (half strips will probably fit best) onto the griddle.
 Close the lid and heat for 2.5 minutes.
 Once time’s up, move the bacon around and heat for another 2.5 minutes.
 The result: nice, crispy bacon, with grease left over to cook those hash browns in.